awolfden/workos-bulk-user-import-tool-multi-org/README.md

 - `--errors-out <path>`: Optional.
 If given, writes detailed per-record errors.
 If the extension is `.csv`, writes CSV; otherwise writes JSON.
 - `--quiet`: Optional.
 Suppresses per-record output but still prints a final summary to stderr.
 - `--concurrency <n>`: Optional.
 Max parallel requests (default: 10).
+- `--org-id <id>`: Single-org mode.
+Use an existing WorkOS Organization by ID.
+- `--org-external-id <externalId>`: Single-org mode.
+Resolve org by external_id.
+- `--create-org-if-missing`: With `--org-external-id`, create the organization if not found (requires `--org-name`).
+- `--org-name <name>`: Required with `--create-org-if-missing`.
+Name for created organization.
+- `--require-membership`: If membership creation fails, delete the newly created user and mark failure.
+- `--dry-run`: Parse and validate only; do not call WorkOS APIs.
+If `--org-external-id` is used with `--create-org-if-missing`, the org will not be created; a warning will indicate what would happen.
 - `--user-export <path>`: Deprecated alias for `--csv`.

 ### CSV Format